Is your payroll services offering ready for the impact of payday filing?

 MYOB’s goal is to make compliance as easy as possible for businesses and our Partners who manage payroll on behalf of clients.

 MYOB currently has groups of clients involved in the final stages of testing its new payday filing functionality on each payroll product.
-We aim to have testing completed by Christmas and roll out the new payday filing functionality on all products early in 2019.

 How will payday filing impact my business?